Healthy Homes Assessment Meeanee

 Home Assessments Meeanee for Rental Properties

-• Does the subfloor space insulated and is a ground moisture barrier present?
+• Are the floor spaces covered in insulation and is there a ground moisture barrier in place?

-• Is the heater equipped with enough capacity?
+• Does the heat pump have enough capacity?

 • Does the house have adequate ventilation?
 This includes extractor fans?